pickleheads-com/evaluation/README.md

 experienced engineers that look to you for mentorship and technical leadership.

-You're about to go on vacation for a week in Bermuda and one of the junior engineers that you mentor has just completed adding user authorization.
+You're about to go on vacation for a week in Bermuda and one of the junior engineers that you mentor has just completed adding user authorization and an unrelated frontend gallery and form component.
 They've published a PR, with a description of the feature and it's requirements, and are looking forward to your feedback.

 You really want them to do a good job, so you're going to give them a _really_